HuddleCard Help Center

 To-do

 If you're worried you've missed an email or a Slack message, don't stress, we've got you covered.
-The home tab shows any open cards that can be signed.
+The home tab shows any open automated celebration cards you can still sign.

 Birthdays